-In my role as Co-Founder and Head of Corporate Development at ASG, my job is to identify and execute acquisitions of bootstrapped SaaS companies.
+In my role as Co-Founder and Head of Corporate Development at ASG, my job is to identify and execute acquisitions of bootstrapped SaaS businesses.
 I’ve had the privilege of working with a few thousand Founders over the years and the most common question I hear is “What is my company worth?”

 Regardless of whether you’re considering a sale or simply curious how you stack up against competitors, knowing how to value your SaaS business empowers you to make better decisions about your company’s future (and your own).
-To help, we’re breaking down how we approach valuation at ASG and dispelling common Founder misconceptions.
+To help, we’re breaking down how we approach SaaS valuation at ASG and dispelling common Founder misconceptions.

 - Comparing yourself to a recently sold competitor.
 Context is key.
 The buyer could have a range of motives that allowed them to value higher or lower than expected (i.e. strategic acquisition in a space, the business has the largest client in the industry, etc.)